The Don Perrin Environmental Bursary

 Terms & conditions

-- The bursary is principally for spending on educational purposes such as course fees, textbooks, course materials, college accommodation or similar.
+- The study grant is provided for educational purposes only, which may include course fees, textbooks, course materials, college accommodation or similar.

-- The duration of the Bursary is for one (1) year only.
+- The duration of the study grant is for one (1) year only.

-- A payment of $1,000 will be provided near the start of the year to the successful applicant.
+- A one-off payment of $2,000 will be provided to the successful applicant.

-- The Council retains sole discretion to make decisions in relation to the bursary.
+- Council retains sole discretion to make decisions in relation to the study grant.

 How to apply